HancockLab/CVI/population_structure/README.md

 # Inference of population structure

-This directory contains scripts for the inference of population structure in Cape Verde Islands and worldwide accessions
+This directory contains scripts for the inference of population structure in Cape Verde Islands and worldwide accessions, and for plotting

 ## nj